Geolm/simd_bitonic/README.md

 * Sorting values for image compression, usually 8x8 or 4x4 pixels
 * Sorting values for kdtree building, for example each leaf of kdtree could have 16 points and when we need to split the node we sort the points using one axis
 * Sorting values that are already in SIMD registers

-# It's not in this library
-* Sorting integer.
-Logic is still the same, you can look at the code and use integer intrinsic, should work.
-* Sorting any size array.